ros-navigation/docs.nav2.org/docs/configuration_and_development/tuning_guide/index.md

 ## Rotate in Place Behavior

-Using the [Rotation Shim Controller](../configuration/packages/configuring-rotation-shim-controller.md#rotation-shim-controller), a robot will simply rotate in place before starting to track a holonomic path.
+Using the [Rotation Shim Controller][rotation-shim-controller], a robot will simply rotate in place before starting to track a holonomic path.
 This allows a developer to tune a controller plugin to be optimized for path tracking and give you clean rotations, out of the box.

 This was added due to quirks in some existing controllers whereas tuning the controller for a task can make it rigid – or the algorithm simply doesn’t rotate in place when working with holonomic paths (if that’s a desirable trait).
 The result is an awkward, stuttering, or whipping around behavior when your robot’s initial and path heading’s are significantly divergent.
 Giving a controller a better starting point to start tracking a path makes tuning the controllers significantly easier and creates more intuitive results for on-lookers (in one maintainer’s opinion).